-A rat study, performed in 2005 noted that bitter mellon might raise catecholamines, chemicals that the body makes to do stuff.
+A rat study, performed in 2005 noted that bitter melon might raise catecholamines, chemicals that the body makes to do stuff.
 One of these chemicals is adrenaline.
-Adrenaline helps mobilize fat and carbs during times of stress (in other words, it increases fat burning and carb burning).
+Adrenaline helps mobilize fat and carbs during times of stress (in other words, it increases fat-burning and carb-burning).
 Might this also by a reason for its use in weight loss supplements?

 Dandelion Root Extract

 The scientific name for dandelion is Taraxacum officinale.
 Dandelion appears to have a diuretic effect.
 Excess water excretion (peeing) could lead to some weight loss in the form of water weight.

 Gymnema Leaf Extract

 Gymnema Sylvestre, like bitter melon above, is often used by people trying to better manage blood sugar levels.
 Some lab animal research also hints that it might help promote weight loss, although human studies are lacking.

 See the Glucotor V2 review for more on Gymnema.

 Here is a list of ingredients in Ultimate ThermoFit that might reduce blood sugar levels

 Even though ThermoFit is touted to help weight loss by boosting metabolism, could the additive effect of all of these compounds provide a different way for the product to work- by fending off hunger caused by drops in blood sugar after eating?
 This is pure speculation.